The Chandra X-Ray Observatory (CXO) combines an efficient

 High Energy Transmission Grating (HETG)-offer resolving powers

-well in excess of 500 over much of their bandwidth which, together,
+well in excess of 500 over much of their bandwidth that, together,

 1.3 Observatory Overview